Length: 21 min

 Copyright 2001 by The Don McCune Library, Inc.

-- Chapter 4: Preserving the Past for the Future (Society for American Archaeology)
+- Chapter 4: Preserving the Past for the Future (Society of American Archaeology)

 - Makah Longhouse (Olympic Peninsula Community Museum)